 For some consumers, a fee-based account could make economic sense.
 Such accounts can also come with more services, and they theoretically align a broker’s interest with that of the client.
 Some customers are negotiating discounts on the fees they pay, and some are moving to lower-cost firms, data suggests and industry executives say.

 “Whether it’s in clients’ best interest is unclear,” said Steven Chubak, an analyst at Nomura Instinet.
 But the fiduciary rule is ”incentivizing firms to accelerate conversions“ to fees from commissions, he said, and “certainly the amount charged on a fee-based account versus a [commission-based] brokerage account is higher.”
 The push is speeding up an industry trend toward fees, which offer more predictable revenue than commission-based accounts.

-If it Helps Wall Street, Does that Mean that It Hurts the Retail Investors It allegedly Promulgated to Protect?
+If It Helps Wall Street, Does That Mean It Hurts the Retail Investors It Was Allegedly Promulgated to Protect?

 Given the WSJ’s reporting– which I have no reason to doubt per se, the obvious thought arose: if this helps Wall Street, doesn’t that come at the expense of account holders.